What can I expect when becoming a Corinium Care carer

 Applicants are required to complete a number of questionnaires, practical assessments and scenario tests to assist the Corinium Care team in understanding more about your approach to the caring process.
 It is an intensive course and homework is supplied on most evenings.

-Our courses are generally held one week per month, Monday to Friday, 9am-5pm, and we recommend you secure your place on a training course before making your travel arrangements.
+We recommend you secure your place on a training course before making your travel arrangements.

 Included in the Corinium Care training and assessment course are Moving and Handling and First Aid, which are both very physical, so you need to be fit.
 Practical tasks include kneeling on the floor and getting back on your feet so you must feel confident in your ability to do this.